 - Cover can rust with prolonged moisture exposure

 5. AshmanOnline Deluxe Bird Feeding Station

-It does arrive in pieces, but this best bird feeder is very easy to assemble.
+It does arrive in pieces, but this is very easy to assemble.
 You can tighten every screw by hand without the need of special tools, and it has a nice guide with it.
-There are four prongs that make the stand easy to sink into a container or the ground for mounting purposes, and you can mix and match the bird feeders you hang on it.
+There are four prongs that make the stand easy to sink into a container or the ground for mounting purposes on a pole, and you can mix and match the bird feeders you hang on your pole.
 Satisfaction comes guaranteed, and you can send it back with no questions asked if you have a problem with it.

 - Attractive design adds height to your garden

-- Easy to set up and push into the ground
+- Easy to set up with a pole and push into the ground

 - Screws can slowly come loose